Have questions? We're here.

 Personalize your expedition with the included ‘Your Choice’ experiences that best suits your interests and level of fitness.

-Option 1: Norwegian Scenic Route (3 hours)
+Option 1: Norwegian Scenic Route (Duration: 3 hours / Level of difficulty: Easy)

 Embark on a scenic drive through Norway’s second-largest island, Senja, and immerse yourself in the awe-inspiring beauty of untouched nature.
 As you wind your way along the ridge above the charming village of Bergsbotn, you can reach a 44-meter-long platform offering a breathtaking panorama of the Bergsfjord and its surrounding peaks.
-Continuing your journey, you can arrive at Tungenes, a dramatic headland nestled between Steinfjord and Ersfjord.
+Continuing your journey, you arrive at Tungenes, a dramatic headland nestled between Steinfjord and Ersfjord.
 Take a leisurely stroll along the wooden walkway that extends over the rocks, where you can admire the vast expanse of the North Sea to the west and the imposing Okshornan mountains to the north.
 Your adventure concludes at Ersfjord Beach, a pristine stretch of white sand framed by the island’s iconic jagged peaks.

-Option 2: Trek to Ravnfløy
+Option 2: Trek to Ravnfløy (Duration: 3 hours / Level of difficulty: Moderate)

 Set off on an exhilarating hike to the dramatic summit of Ravnfløy, where the stunning beauty of Senja and Ånderdalen National Park unfolds before your eyes.
 This adventurous trek across rugged terrain promises breathtaking rewards.
 As you ascend higher, be captivated by the panoramic vistas of Senja’s rugged coastline, majestic mountains, and pristine fjords.
 Halfway through your journey, pause to rejuvenate around a cosy fire pit, savoring local delicacies while taking in the spectacular scenery.
 Reaching the summit is a triumphant moment, as you stand atop the world and capture unforgettable memories and stunning photographs.

-Please note: It is recommended to dress in layered clothing and wear proper hiking boots.
+Note: It is recommended to dress in layered clothing and wear proper hiking boots.
 This hike is 4 km return, with an elevation gain of 548 meters, on a gravel and loose rock path with boulders, some steep and consistent inclines, and a short passage with some exposed areas.
 Participants should be in good physical condition.

-Option 3: Hike to Midtertinden
+Option 3: Hike to Midtertinden (Duration: 4.5 hours / Level of difficulty: Strenuous)

 Challenge yourself on a strenuous yet immensely rewarding hike through the heart of Ånderdalen National Park.
 Immerse yourself in the untamed wilderness surrounding Senja as you conquer the ascent to Midtertinden, where breathtaking views of the surrounding community, mountains, and fjords await.
 Your adventure begins in the charming village of Torsken, nestled amidst dramatic fjords and pristine landscapes.
 As you climb towards the summit of Midtertinden, the trail unfolds to reveal panoramic vistas of the Norwegian Sea, its crystal-clear waters dotted with enchanting islets.
 Reaching the mountaintop at 623 meters is a triumphant achievement, rewarded with a spectacular 360-degree panorama of Senja's rugged coastline, majestic mountains, and the vast Arctic expanse.